kuwroo/TwoBlindMice/README.md

 <!-- make video -->
 Github Repo:
 https://github.com/kuwroo/TwoBlindMice.git
 enter main.py, run the code.
-If it does not run, manually run it using "python3 [filelocation]/TwoBlindMice/main.py" depending on where you download it
+If it does not run, manually run it using "python3 [filelocation]/TwoBlindMice/main.py" depending on where you download it.
+For example "python3 /Users/chloe/Desktop/2blindmice/TwoBlindMice/main.py"

-Refer to video demonstration:
-https://youtu.be/U0KX2dnne00
+Video demonstration of gameplay: https://youtu.be/U0KX2dnne00

 ## Work Log ##